TheFlash2k/netflix/README.md

 In order to exploit all of these and create as many accounts as I can, i wrote a simple python script.
 Works on both linux and windows.

+NOTE:
+THIS WAS PATCHED on August 25th, 2020

 [+] Dependencies:
-Selenium
-Chrome webdriver
+Selenium ,Chrome webdriver ,Beautifulsoup4
-Beautifulsoup4

 [+] Usage:
-> python3 netflix.py
+python3 netflix.py